 - Adele Marcantonio, aged 22, who settled in America from Capianistelli, Italy, in 1914

-- Alterio Marcantonio, aged 17, who emigrated to America from Mausani, Italy, in 1914
+- Alterio Marcantonio, aged 17, who immigrated to America from Mausani, Italy, in 1914

-- Adelin Marcantonio, aged 31, who emigrated to the United States from Chieti, Italy, in 1916
+- Adelin Marcantonio, aged 31, who immigrated to the United States from Chieti, Italy, in 1916

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)